NTU Case Solving Bootcamp 3/4 Sep 2016

 All the skills taught are related to examples and real-life scenarios from the social sector.
 Even the case studies that the students independently work on are focused on the social sector.

-Day 1 saw the students going through intensive training on problem solving frameworks, hypothesis testing and ways to present recommendations.
-The training was run by, Dr. Mehul M. Khimasia, Vice President, Corporate & Investment Banking COO/ Strategy, Deutsche Bank and Liew Ee Chan, Senior Financial Analyst, Procter & Gamble.
+We saw the students going through intensive training on problem-solving frameworks, hypothesis testing and ways to present recommendations.
+The training was run by, Dr Mehul M. Khimasia, Vice President, Corporate & Investment Banking COO/ Strategy, Deutsche Bank and Liew Ee Chan, Senior Financial Analyst, Procter & Gamble.
 Liew Ee Chan also volunteers as the VP, training for Conjunct Consulting.
 The training included industry-tested and efficient frameworks taught with easy to grasp and real-world examples.

 Towards the end of the day, the participants were broken into 20 teams of 5 each and handed a case study for them to work on.
 Mentors were assigned to the teams to help them think through the case, to share industry perspectives and to guide the students in their thinking.
 All of our mentors were industry professionals with anywhere between 5-20 years of experience in finance, consulting, government, etc.